Deregistering a BV

 On this page you can read how to deregister a BV and what the consequences are.

 Are you ending a BV?
 You need to deregister it with KVK.
 If the BV does not have assets (money or goods), you can use a fast-track liquidation to dissolve and deregister the BV in one go.
 You can use My KVK to do so.
 Deregistering is final and has consequences.
-So, read the information carefully.
+First, take a look at the articles of association and what they say about dissolution.
+Then read about the steps you need to take.

 Does the BV have assets?